 A study of Spanish civilization as exemplified by the art, architecture, literature, and history of Spain.

-This course will focus on a specialized area of Spanish literature and varies in subject matter for each term abroad.
+This course will focus on a specialized area of Spanish cinema and varies in subject matter for each term abroad.

 Successful completion of Advanced Spanish (SPN 203) before the term abroad.